jordn/nodescraper/README.md

 Node Scraper
 ===
-A simple web scraper to extract Event listings from WeGotTickets.com
+A node module to extract Event listings from WeGotTickets.com

+The module is `scraper.js`
+`main.js` is just a simple call to the scraper module, requesting the events from the first 3 pages of WeGotTickets.com)

 Dependencies
 ---